7 common seizure triggers to be aware of

 A man experiencing some common seizure triggers

-7 Common seizure triggers
+7 common seizure triggers

 User story: Read Nessa’s experiences with catamenial epilepsy